vlait/211bsd-tc11/README.md

 # 211bsd-tc11
 tc11 (tu56 dectape) driver for 211bsd

+Jan3/2020
+-updated the driver to use disklabel and autoconfig, device numbering changed so you *must* recreate the /dev/entries -disk image not yet updated.

 The driver is almost a copy of ynix v7 tc driver with minimal changes.
-There is no in-kernel partition support so the driver expects /etc/disktab to contain the correct entries if the tape is to be mounted.

 This would likely not work on a real pdp-11 and is really just a proof of concept to run with Rene Richarz' Tu56 graphical frontend https://github.com/rricharz/Tu56